 How it works

 Cons: It’s hard to get a personal loan with bad credit.
-If you do manage to get one despite a low credit score, expect to pay a high interest rate on the money you borrow.
+If you do manage to get one despite a low credit score, expect to pay a high-interest rate on the money you borrow.

 Try a pawn shop loan or a title loan for car repairs

 How it works